 Cycle of studies

-Scientific Council are academic bodies of the faculty and the university.
+Scientific Councils are academic bodies of the faculty and the university.
 They deal with questions related to the teaching and research activities, co-operation with the industry and nominations of professors and associate professors.

 Enrolment in an academic year allows a person to obtain the rights of a student for the relevant academic year.
 Enrolment in a further year of studies is conditional on fulfilment of conditions under the study plan and the Study and Examination Rules.